 - Great at Home – Even though they’re made for travel, these underwear are so comfortable that they’re great for wearing long after your travels are over (which helps justify their price).
 I know many people who have replaced nearly their entire underwear collection with travel underwear.

 Drawbacks of Travel Underwear

-- Air Dry Only – This is actually a benefit when you’re traveling, but make sure you don’t throw these in the dryer when you’re using them back at home.
-High heat can shrink or completely ruin these high-tech materials.
+- Air-Dry Only – This is actually a benefit when you’re traveling, but make sure you don’t throw these in the dryer when you’re using them back at home.
+High heat can shrink or completely ruin some (but not all) of these high-tech materials.
 Luckily, they do air dry in just a few hours so it isn’t a huge deal.

-Exofficio is the undisputed leader in travel underwear and their ‘Give-N-Go’ line of travel underwear is the top choice of many travelers.
+ExOfficio is the undisputed leader in travel underwear and their ‘Give-N-Go’ line of travel underwear is the top choice for many travelers.
 I’ve heard of multiple people who’ve worn these for a week straight without changing them.
-They are made out of synthetic material that dries incredibly quickly.
-The Give-N-Go line has multiple designs and colors for men and women.
+They are made out of synthetic material that dries incredibly quickly and helps prevent odor.

-If you’re one of the people who don’t like synthetic material, then you should look at the Smartwool Men’s Microweight Boxer Brief.
-They are made out of super fine merino wool (which doesn’t itch and stays cool in the summer) but at $50/pair they are really expensive.
-They are incredibly nice, but are probably too pricey for budget travelers.
+If you’re one of the people who doesn’t like synthetic material, then you should look at the Smartwool Men’s Microweight Boxer Brief.
+They are made out of super-fine merino wool (which doesn’t itch and stays cool in the summer) but at $50/pair they are really expensive.
+These are incredibly nice but are probably too pricey for budget travelers.

 Smartwool also has a line of women’s Microweight underwear that is more affordably priced than the men’s version.

 We’ve recently been testing the new Boxer Briefs 2.0 (75% merino wool, 21% nylon, 4% spandex) from Wool & Prince and we’re really digging them.
 They are super comfortable thanks to a unique construction which helps prevent them from riding up on your legs.